warrenson/symlinked_markdown_test/foo.md

 # Foo

 A symlink called `README.md` which points to this file renders fine in GitHub.
-This file has a markdown with a [link](%%%%%%%) containing a target with 7 `%` chars.
+This file has a markdown with a [link](%%%%%%) containing a target with 7 `%` chars.

 A symlink called `README.md` which points to this file renders fine in GitHub.

 A symlink called `README.md` which points to this file renders fine in GitHub.

-A symlink called `README.md` which points to this file
+A symlink called `README.md` which points to this fil